andreshernandez92/Monitoring-Analytics-Test/README.md

 ## 12. PromQL Equivalents for Cloud-Native Deployment

-CloudWalk uses Prometheus for metrics collection.
+Proctor uses Prometheus for metrics collection.
 Below are the PromQL equivalents of our detection rules:

 ### Failure Rate Alert